 Our comprehensive guide comparing the SAT & ACT prep courses from Princeton Review and Magoosh

 Princeton Review is one of the most popular SAT and ACT prep options on the market, and for good reason.
-Their coursework is robust, with top notch video lessons, mountains of practice material, and years of teaching to both entrance exams under their belt.
-However, students (and their parents) are always looking for value when trying to pick a prep course, and the Princeton price tag can leave preppers looking for cheaper alternatives – like Magoosh.
+Their coursework is incredibly robust and has a proven track record.
+However, for value-seeking students (and their parents), the Princeton price tag can leave them looking for cheaper alternatives – like Magoosh.
 We provide our thoughts on whether budget-friendly Magoosh stands up to Princeton Review in this detailed comparison guide.